Lumi-supercomputer/lumi-userguide/docs/development/compiling/prgenv.md

 | Cray Fortran | Default                                           | `-O3 -hfp3`              |
 | GCC          | `-O2 -ftree-vectorize -funroll-loops -ffast-math` | `-Ofast -funroll-loops`  |

-Detailed information about the available compiler options are available here:
+Detailed information about the available compiler options is available here:

 - [Cray Compiling Environment][cce]
 - [The GNU Compilers][gnu]

 The man pages of the wrappers and of the underlying compilers are also a good place to explore the options.
-The command to access the man pages are presented in the table below.
+The commands to access the man pages are presented in the table below.

 | Language | Wrapper   | CCE           | GNU            |